Don’t just consume media. Create it.

 What You’ll Do

-As a TV and film major at Southeast, you’ll gain incredible real-world learning experience in a program accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
+In mass media production as a TV and film major at Southeast, you’ll gain incredible real-world learning experience in a program accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).

 • Direct multi-camera in-studio and remote productions.